Liu-group/AutoSolvate/docs/tutorial.rst

 Step 1: Solvate system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step is putting the solute in the solvent box, which uses the boxgen command.
 The documentation shows all of the options for this command, but the only one that is required is specifying the solute xyz file.
 It will be listed as -m for main.
-To run boxgen with all of the defaults, use the following command:
+To run boxgen with all of the default settings, use the following command:

 ``autosolvate boxgen -m napthalene_neutral.xyz``